2015–16 Wisconsin Badgers men's basketball team: Season news

 The first major news of the 2015–16 season came on June 29, 2015, when head coach Bo Ryan announced he would retire at the end of the season.
-However, on August 13, he backed away from his previous announcement, saying he will make a final decision by the end of 2015.
-He also said that he could coach some more seasons.
-The 2015–16 season might not be his final year.
+However, on August 13, he backed away from his previous announcement, telling reporters that he would make a final decision by the end of 2015.

 On December 15, 2015, following a win over Texas A&M Corpus Christi in Madison, Ryan announced he would be retiring effective immediately.
 Assistant Coach Greg Gard was named as interim head coach.